VirtualSC and Students with Individualized Education Programs (IEPs)

 - Child Find, including the evaluation and eligibility determination of any child suspected as having a disability under the Individuals with Disabilities Education Act (IDEA) and State Board of Education regulation 43-243.1;

-- Oversight of the implementation of all services and components of the IEP;
+- Partnering with VirtualSC in the implementation of all services and components of the IEP;

 - Reports of the student’s progress toward meeting the annual goals outlined on the IEP;

-- Reviews and updates of the IEP on at least an annual basis but more often if the student is experiencing a lack of success in his or her virtual learning courses and completing the required triennial reevaluation of the student;
+- Reviews and updates of the IEP on at least an annual basis but more often, and in consultation with VirtualSC, if the student is experiencing a lack of success in his or her virtual learning courses and completing the required triennial reevaluation of the student;

 - Assessment participation, including the receipt of any standard or nonstandard accommodations as outlined on the student’s IEP;

 - Provision of all special education and related services to the student

 - Issuance of all special education notifications, including prior written notices and meeting notifications;

 - Inclusion of parents (or the student if age of majority has been reached) in the educational decisions made regarding the student and informing them of their procedural safeguards; and